Department of Aging Science and MedicineMedicine and Medical Science

 Professor Yoichi Nabeshima

 In this Department, we conduct cutting-edge aging research and train future researchers in health and aging medicine filed.
-Students will learn experimental methods to systematically analyze scientific questions from the molecular to individual levels along with multiple time series, and will develop skills in imaging analysis and mathematical modeling.
-Furthermore, we support students in developing innovative techniques and equipments for their studies.
-By honing the ability to "find unique problems," we will conduct research that "people haven't thought of," and share the “Eureka moment” of science.
+Students will learn experimental methods to systematically analyze scientific questions from the molecular to individual levels along with various life stages, including skills in imaging analysis and mathematical modeling.
+Furthermore, we support students not only in developing experimental and in silico skills for their studies, but also in acquiring the ability to "find unique problems that "people haven't thought of," so that we will share the “Eureka moment” of science.

 Research and Education